songpoemHQ/songpoem.github.io/_pages/index.md

 ---
 seo_title: "Customized and Scalable Platform software provider for your Startup.
 Quickly build MVP."
-title: "Songpoem provides scalable Platform, customized for your startup Idea"
+title: "Songpoem provides scalable Platform, customized for your Business"
 description: "Technology and Software Solutions.
 Customized and Scalable Platform provider for your Startup.
 We quickly build MVP so you completely focus on Product.
 Whitelabel with completely your branding.
 Marketplace platform, on-demand platform, customized platform.
 We provide solutions for trending startup concepts.
 Gig Economy, Subscription Economy and more."
 description_2: "Marketplace and on-demand Platform provider."
+keywords:
+  - marketplace
+  - on demand
+  - platform
+  - solution
+  - startup
+  - scalable
+  - software
+  - network effect
+  - atomic network
+  - gig economy
+  - creator economy
+  - sharing economy
 layout: splash
 permalink: /
 date: 2022-06-11T11:48:41-04:00